 Mexico City, also known as CDMX, is one of my favorite places in the world.
-It’s a little crazy—to have spent so much of my life crossing oceans in search of far away cities—only to fall in love with a place so close to home.
-It’s the only city outside of the USA I have visited more than once, and plan to visit again and again (and again).
+It’s a little crazy—to have spent so much of my life crossing oceans in search of faraway cities—only to fall in love with a place so close to home.
+It’s the only city outside of the USA I have traveled to more than once, and plan to visit again and again (and again).

 Having only ever been to the US/Mexico border, as well as a few tourist beach towns, I had no idea what to expect of CDMX—one of the largest cities in the world.
 I’ll admit that, at first, I was in it for the food and the margaritas (so cliché, I know), but during our short, 4-day visit, I fell in love with a lot more than tacos.
 And in February, we returned for our second stay.